pyconll/pyconll/README.md

 This tool is intended to be a **minimal**, **low level**, **expressive** and **pragmatic** library in a widely used programming language. pyconll creates a thin API on top of raw CoNLL annotations that is simple and intuitive.

 It offers the following features:
-* Regular CI testing and validation against all UD v2.x versions to ensure compatibility.
+* Regular CI testing and validation against all UD versions to ensure compatibility and correctness.
-* A flexible schema system for working with CoNLL-U (and now custom tabular formats).
 * A typed API for better development experience and well defined semantics.
 * A focus on usability and simplicity in design (zero runtime dependencies)
-* Various performance optimizations for smaller memory footprint and faster parsing (for nearly all UD treebanks pyconll is usually 100-200% faster than alternative libraries).
+* The standard conllu parser is fast (usually 100-200% faster than other Python competitors), and allows for flexibility in choosing the runtime and memory tradeoffs via fast_conllu, conllu (and a future compact_conllu).
+* A flexible schema system for working with custom tabular formats.

 See the following code example to understand the basics of the API.